lebogan/netblog/README.md

 [X] - Add database restore function
 [X] - Consolidate backup/restore on one page
 [ ] - Add pagination to all listings
-[ ] - Daemonize the app or use systemctl to control it.
+[X] - Daemonize the app or use systemctl to control it.
 [X] - Redo the logo and favicon
+[ ] - Add edit/delet links on search results page

 ## Development